nkoeries/bettercare/intrapartum-care/test-5.md

 ---
 book: Intrapartum Care
-title: Quiz 5.
+title: Test 5.
 The third stage of labour
 layout: test
 ---

-# Quiz 5.
+# Test 5.
 The third stage of labour

 Please choose the one most correct answer to each question or statement.